victormc13/holbertonschool-shell/permissions/README.md

 # 6-multiple_permissions

 6-multiple_permissions: script that adds excute permission to the owner and the group owner, and read permission to other users, to the file `hello`

+# 7-everybody

+7-everybody: script that adds execution permission to the owner, the group owner and the other users, to the file `hello`